How Automotive Marketing Agencies Scale Car Background Editing for Multiple Dealer Clients

 Serving multiple clients requires systematic separation of their requirements while sharing operational infrastructure.

 Create and maintain separate template configurations for each client.
-These templates encode client-specific requirements: background style and specific settings, brand color integration if applicable, enhancement levels matching client preferences, and export specifications for their platforms.
+These templates encode client-specific requirements:

-Client Documentation
+Client documentation

-Naming and Organization Conventions
+Naming and organization conventions

 Agencies structure their photo editing operations in different ways.
 Dedicated teams per client develop deep client knowledge.
 Pooled operations maximize flexibility and capacity utilization.
 Hybrid approaches balance relationship depth with operational flexibility.